 Our growing team brings together decades of experience and passion from technological innovation, academia and administration.

-CEO & co-founder of OW, Emanuela has over nine years of experience in research and consultancy on smell.
-In 2018, she was awarded a prestigious Royal Academy of Engineering Enterprise Fellowship following her work on an ERC Proof-of-Concept project with Professor Marianna Obrist (University of Sussex, now at UCL).
-She has an Honorary Affiliation with the UCL Department of Computer Science, and has twice been invited to exhibit novel smell technology at the World Economic Forum (WEF).
+Emanuela has over ten years of experience in research and consultancy on smell.
+In 2018, she was awarded a prestigious Royal Academy of Engineering Enterprise Fellowship following her work on an ERC Proof-of-Concept project with Marianna Obrist.
+She has an Honorary Affiliation with the UCL Department of Computer Science, and has twice been invited to exhibit novel smell technology at the World Economic Forum.

-Marianna Obrist is Professor of Multisensory Interfaces at University College London, Department of Computer Science.
-She is also part of the academic staff at UCL’s Multi-Sensory Devices research group, as well the Deputy Director (Digital Health) for the Institute of Healthcare Engineering.
-Internationally recognised for her research in Human-Computer Interaction and User Experience, she was both an inaugural member of the ACM Future of Computing Academy and selected as a Young Scientist at the 2017 and 2018 World Economic Forums.
-Alongside a recent book publication with Oxford University Press, Marianna is also working on a number of research projects funded by government funding bodies, from the ERC to UKRI and Innovate UK.
+Marianna is Professor of Multisensory Interfaces at University College London, part of UCL’s Multi-Sensory Devices research group and the Deputy Director (Digital Health) for the Institute of Healthcare Engineering.
+Alongside a recent book publication and international recognition in Human-Computer Interaction and User Experience, she is also working on a number of research projects funded by government funding bodies, from the ERC to UKRI and Innovate UK.

 Richard is a research and development engineer with over 8 years of experience working in various companies and universities, including Cambridge CMOS Sensors, Sensors UK and Cambridge University.
 He has extensive expertise in the fields of sensor development; characterisation; data analysis and electronic, firmware and hardware development.
 He is working for OW as a hardware engineer focusing on the characterisation and optimisation of scent-delivery.